New Year Bumper Sale @ Rs. 1 X

 Is it able to treat mental disorders?

-No, Relivo Gel is not used to treat mental disorders.
+Relivo Gel is unable to treat or cure mental disorders.

 Interaction between Food and Relivo Gel